ssvlabs/SIPs/sips/cluster_consensus.md

 ### Design

-Under the new design we will have a `Cluster` object that will be the top level object in charge of processing consensus messages and partial signature messages for the attestation and sync committee `Role`s.
+Under the new design we will have a `Cluster` object that will be the top level object in charge of processing consensus messages and partial signature messages for the attestation and sync committee roles.

 The `Cluster` will hold a single `ConsensusRunner` and multiple `PartialSigRunners` for each Validator managed by the cluster.